Audit Plugin Log Format

 retcode

-Various events will result in different audit records.
-Some events will not return a value for some fields (e.g., when the active database is not set when connecting to the server).
+Various events result in different audit records.
+Some events do not return a value for some fields (for instance, when the active database is not set when connecting to the server).

 Below is a generic example of the output for connect events, with placeholders representing data.
 These are events in which a user connected, disconnected, or tried unsuccessfully to connect to the server.